Forensic Evidence Collection for Texas Nurses

 Here are some examples of ways to be precise and forensically valuable in assessment documentation:

 - Patient’s arrival appearance and behavior.
-The description of a patient’s appearance and behavior on arrival to the emergency unit can be important evidence (Dougherty, 2011).
-Is the patient tearful, apprehensive, and unwilling to make eye contact?
-Does she flinch when contacting a family member is suggested?
-Is she preoccupied with any items or subjects?
+The description of a patient’s appearance and behavior on arrival to the emergency department can be important evidence (Dougherty, 2011).
+Is the patient tearful, apprehensive, and not making eye contact?
+Does the patient flinch when contacting a family member is suggested?
+Is the patient preoccupied with any items or subjects?
 Document exactly what is seen and heard with as little interpretation as possible.

 - Wounds.
-Measure wounds in centimeters and include size, shape, appearance, and location (Ferrell, 2007).
-Be sure to use correct terms when describing wound types (Sheridan et al., 2009).
+Measure wounds in centimeters and include size, shape, appearance, color, and location (Primeau & Sheridan, 2013).
+Be sure to use correct terms when describing wound types (Carter-Snell & Lewis-O’Connor, 2016).
 A laceration is different than a cut, for example.

 - Aging injuries.
 Rather than attempting to interpret a finding (“Healing bruises on upper right arm”), document what is actually seen (“5 cm yellow/brown bruising on upper right arm; see body chart”).

 - Odors.
 Note any unusual odors in written descriptions.
 Breath odor may need to be documented for the teen car crash victim or any wound odor when assessing the elderly patient with a hip fracture and coccyx pressure ulcer.
 Other odors to note might include gasoline, wood fire smoke, or a chemical smell (Dougherty, 2011).